 The District is made up of one or more Circuits.
 It exists primarily to advance the mission of the Church in a region by providing support for the Circuits in line with the connexional priorities.

-As well, as providing leadership within the district, the chair is a member of the connexional leadership team, with an overview of the whole Connexion.
+Each District is led by a District Chair.
+As well as providing leadership within the District, the chair is a member of the Connexional Leaders’ Forum, with an overview of the whole Connexion.

 - encouraging connexional priorities

 - offering or subsidizing training

 - giving pastoral care to presbyters, deacons and key lay people

 - providing people who represent Methodism to the local media

 - organising large initiatives